Use code analyzers

-Rule sets include both static (binary) code analysis and Roslyn analyzer rules.
+Rule sets can include rules from both static (binary) code analysis and Roslyn analyzers.

-You can change the active rule set for a project on the Code Analysis tab of a project's properties.
-Select the rule set in the Run this rule set drop-down list.
-You can also open the rule set from the Code Analysis property page by selecting Open.
+To change the active rule set for a project, navigate to the Code Analysis tab of a project's properties.
+Select the rule set from the list under Run this rule set.
+To open the rule set, select Open.